romanpunia/asx/var/MANUAL.md

 ## Build: From scratch
 _Note: there is a number of dependencies that must be installed in order to build successfully, exact name of each dependency is very platform dependent.
-You may pass several Vitex based flags to CMake to disable them, they are listed in the official Vitex repository.
-While Vitex presents them as features, this project requires them as dependencies._
+You may pass several Vengeance based flags to CMake to disable them, they are listed in the official Vengeance repository.
+While Vengeance presents them as features, this project requires them as dependencies._

 Clone this repository recursively
 ```bash